Makrodactylus: Classification

 Although Hone and colleagues did not include a phylogenetic analysis in their description of Makrodactylus, they concluded it could be assigned to the pterosaur clade Monofenestrata based on the proportionally large skull with a single nasoantorbital fenestra.
-The short metacarpal and first phalanx of the wing are proportionally short, both indicative of a basal position in the clade, outside of the Pterodactyloidea.
+The metacarpal and first phalanx of the wing are proportionally short, both indicative of a basal position in the clade, outside of the Pterodactyloidea.
 The morphology of the front part of the jugal, the free metacarpals, the first wing phalanx, and the robust femur are reminiscent of Propterodactylus, a more derived non-pterodactyloid.

 Makrodactylus is the third member of the non-pterodactyloid monofenestratan grade found in the Mörnsheim Formation, following Skiphosoura, named in 2024, and the informally-named "Rhamphodactylus".
 Propterodactylus, named in 2024, is the fourth member of this grade from the Solnhofen Limestone, although it derives from the underlying Painten Formation.